rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

 After receiving your request, we create a ticket for you with instructions your team must carry out to prepare the AWS account for the transition to Rackspace support.
-After the instructions are completed, Rackspace sends a request to AWS to review and approve the account assumption request.
+After your tem completes the instructions, Rackspace sends a request to AWS to review and approve the account assumption request.
 AWS confirms whether any custom legal or pricing terms exist that should transfer to Rackspace.
 Then, AWS approves the account assumption.